SpotlightKid/miditk-smf/README.rst

 ``miditk-smf`` is a general-purpose library for the parsing and generation of Standard MIDI Files (SMF).
 The package is part of several packages under the common top-level package namespace ``miditk``.
-This package mainly provides the ``midi.smf`` sub-package for handling standard MIDI files.
+This package mainly provides the ``miditk.smf`` sub-package for handling standard MIDI files.
 Additional sub-packages with more specialised MIDI libraries and tools will be distributed as separate package distributions in the future.